-We've documented 29 accessibility features for Blood Bowl in the Difficulty, Getting Started, Reading, Physical, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 29 accessibility features for Blood Bowl.
+Strongest in Getting Started and Physical but also has features in Reading, Difficulty, Visual and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Blood Bowl is a sporting and fighting game American football game played with two teams of Tolkienesque fantasy races.
 They compete to either get the ball to the end zone or kill all the opponent players.
 Despite the violent overtones, it's a finely balanced board game that has developed over many years along with a tradition of hand-painting plastic figures.

 We've documented 3 accessibility features for Difficulty in Blood Bowl which deal with how you can adjust the challenge of play.